Adult Swim: Podcast

 Adult Swim offered a video podcast on iTunes from March 21 to September 19, 2006.
 The podcasts featured behind-the-scenes segments of shows and exclusive content; such as an interview with Saved by the Bell's Dennis Haskins and a look at Brendon Small and Tommy Blacha's Metalocalypse.
 The podcast reached number two in iTunes' ranking of most downloaded podcasts.

 A new audio-only podcast, called the Adult Swim Podcast, was launched on July 11, 2019, hosted by Matt Harrigan.
 In regular episodes, Harrigan interviews different Adult Swim contributors, show creators, and actors.
 Max Simonet was later added as a co-host, with interviews still done solo by Harrigan.
-The podcast also featured a few spin-offs, such as a companion podcast for season 4 of Rick and Morty, a tournament bracket competition for Adult Swim's original comedies, and a tournament bracket for Toonami programming; most episodes of these spin-offs aired live on the Adult Swim Streams.
-No new episodes of the Adult Swim Podcast have released since November 2020.
+No new episodes of the Adult Swim Podcast have released since November 2020, and links to the podcast on the website were eventually removed.
 Adult Swim also teamed up with Abso Lutely Productions to produce season 2 of the This is Branchburg comedy podcast.